cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 deeper analysis in case this becomes more relevant in practice.

 This is an extreme test scenario to reveal limits of cache2k.
-We unintentionally constructed a scenario where the use of G1 collector has a rather big performance loss.
+We unintentionally constructed a scenario where the use of G1 collector has rather big performance loss.
 10 million entries and a cache operating at a hit rate of 50% would be a rare operating condition.
 Most likely this can be found in throughput oriented applications which should better choose the CMS collector.
 With normal working conditions as we have shown above, cache2k achieves a performance gain with G1 as compared to other cache libraries.